chrisgoringe/cg-use-everywhere/README.md

 - Prompt Everywhere node deprecated and auto-replaced
 - Convert to real links now works for any-node broadcasting
 - Anything Everywhere nodes in a subgraph can broadcast to its output
+- Inputs which have a clash of two more possible UE sources are marked with a red cross
+- Couple of bug fixes, including one significant performance issue

 ## 7.4